jcklpe/Jumpstart-HackPack/README.md

 Repository for holding information and resources to jumpstart hacakthon or game jam projects

-Sketch of the structure to be created for hack-pack:
+Sketch of the structure to be created for hack-pack can be found on the main page of the github wiki

--Design Operations
---Toolchain
----Git
----Creative Cloud
-----Useful plugins
------Free
------Paid
----Google Docs
----Trello
----Slack
---Physical tools checklist